turb0bur/replicated-log/README.md

 - `HEALTHY_THRESHOLD`: The number of consecutive successful health checks required to mark a node as healthy.
 - `UNHEALTHY_THRESHOLD`: The number of consecutive failed health checks required to mark a node as unhealthy.

+#### Statuses
+- **Healthy**: A node is considered healthy if it responds successfully to the `HEALTHY_THRESHOLD` check requests.
+- **Suspected**: A node is considered suspected if it intermittently fails to respond to health check requests but does not meet the `UNHEALTHY_THRESHOLD` to be marked as unhealthy.
+- **Unhealthy**: A node is considered unhealthy if it fails to respond to the health check requests within a specified `UNHEALTHY_THRESHOLD`.

 #### Health Status Endpoint
 **Request:**
 ```bash